mustafakucuk-dev/Codeway-Testcase-App/README.md

 Codeway-Testcase-App:

-app.py - Our main application.
+app.py - Our main application
-test_app.py - Unit Test file.
+test_app.py - Unit Test file
 Dockerfile - Used for building app.py to create a Docker image.
 cloudbuild.yaml - Used by Google Cloud to configure CI/CD.
 kubernetes.yaml.tpl - Kubernetes basic configuration template.